nikhilkrgautam/Get_Fit_HackJNU/README.md

 So we want to solve the problem with <strong>Stay Fit</strong>.

 It has guided Gym workout as well as yoga with help of ML.
 Anyone can access it from anywhere.
 Now exercising will be a fun part of life.

+How to run the Frontend of the app:

+To run the react app (main dashboard website):

+  `cd Frontend`

+  `yarn install`

+  `yarn build`

+The optimized build will be present in the `build` folder.
+You can then deploy this folder.